mechalord7/mechalord7.github.io/_posts/2023-12-02-rambler-talez.md

 ![](/assets/images/seventh-post/Seventh_Post_Body.jpeg)

 We saw a few other motorcyclists on the way who were probably just like us enjoying the Sunday morning on the saddles of their motorcycles.
-They were much more experienced and keeping up with their pace itself was a challenge on it's own which made me realize how much of a big journey lies ahead of me in this journey of being a motorcyclist.
+They were much more experienced and keeping up with their pace itself was a challenge on it's own which made me realize how much of a big journey lies ahead of me in being a motorcyclist.
 It was nice to see fellow passionate motorcyclists!

 Reaching the restaurant, we saw that the place was already crowded, and it was only half past 6 a.m.
 We found a place to sit, got our orders, and had a refreshing and satisfying breakfast.
 It was worth it to have gone all the way for that!
 Chilly mornings and breakfasts like this were a whole different experience that was just fabulous!
 Riding back, we were back to our abodes in no time, and parking my bike at the usual spot, I looked back and felt a sense of gratitude to the machine.
 It was truly wholesome, I must say!